cchacua/green_patstat/README.md

 ## Cite this repository
-If you use this software, please cite it:
+If you use this repository, please cite it:

 Chacua, C. (2023). green_patstat (Version 0.1) [Computer software]. https://github.com/cchacua/green_patstat